Representations of the elliptic affine Hecke algebras

 \subsection{The Chern character}

 Recall that an orientation on the $A$-group $\bbG$ makes the cohomology theory defined by the spectrum $A$ into an oriented cohomology theory in the classical sense.
-Equivalently, it implies that for any proper map $f:X\to Y$, there is a push-forward
+Equivalently, it implies that for any proper map $f:X\to Y$ between smooth complex manifolds of relative dimension $d$, there is a push-forward

 which is a morphism of $A^*(Y)$-modules.
 Moreover, there is an associated formal group law $F(u,v)\in A^*(\pt)[\![u,v]\!]$ determined by